Templates ISO 13485 Templates

 Post-Market Clinical Follow-Up Plan (PMCFP)

-This document is used to plan all post-market clinical follow-up activities for the medical device.
+This document is used to plan all post-market clinical follow-up activities for the <name of the medical device].

 Context